chrisjwelly/blog/source/_posts/Career-Progression-CS3230-TA.md

 {% asset_img dir-ham-cycle-reduction.png "Diagram to illustrate the reduction from 3-SAT to Directed Hamiltonian Cycle" %}

 All these preparations took a lot of time.
 In some weeks, I stayed up to 4-5AM just to prepare them.
 I do estimate that I can spend from 6 to 10 hours a week just preparing slides.
-Almost all of my weeks have over 100 slides, with the most being up to max slides.
+Almost all of my weeks have over 100 slides, with the most being up to ~170 slides.
 I am personally very satisfied and proud with the work I have done preparing the slides.
 It may have been a lot of work, but I am preparing for at least 47 students; that is a huge responsibility.
 Later on in the semester, I have received several emails asking for access to my slides as well.
 It really makes me happy that people find it helpful!
 {% asset_img slides-request.png "E-mail of a student not in my class requesting for slides" %}

 ### The online tutorial
-Due to COVID-19, all the tutorials are online.
+Due to COVID-19, all the tutorials were online.
 It was my first time doing a fully-online teaching, so I was a little nervous too.
 As mentioned earlier, I taught 2 slots: one on Thursday, and one on Friday.
 While I do know some tutors prefer teaching back-to-back, I personally found it helpful not to.
 First of all, I could conduct a consultation session after each slot in order to give clarity when needed.
 Second of all, it gives me time to reflect and improve for the later slot.
-This was immensely useful since most of my slides are new.
+This was immensely useful since most of my slides were new.
 There were even occasions when students caught major typos in my slides, which I fixed for the next class.
 (I feel slightly bad for the earlier class though, my apologies!)

 In the first class of the semester, I had asked people to turn on their cameras so I could at least see them.
 This was not sustainable, but it did not affect teaching so much.
 Still, I ended the semester not knowing how most of my students looked like.
 Once in school I joked with a friend that I could be walking past any of them without knowing, and an hour later I actually passed one of the students I happened to recognise.
 But I digress about tutorials.